Hell Joseon: Military

-South Korea operates a compulsory military service draft system.
+South Korea operates a compulsory military service draft system for male citizens between the ages of 18 and 35.
 The current military service period is 18 months for the Army and Marines, 20 months for the Navy, and 21 months for the Air Force.
 Conscripted Koreans spend much of their time in the military where they are disconnected from society.
-Economic inequality may also materialize through obligatory military service, where those with the resources or connections to avoid service are not subject to hazing or other abuses.
-These problems lead to many Koreans trying to avoid compulsory military service and draft dodging.
-Those with wealth or connections use them to gain exemptions or leaving to other countries.
-Koreans with English language skills may apply for competitive spots to serve with American soldiers as KATUSAs because they believe that they will receive better treatment under the United States Army.
-Some people attempting to avoid conscription have bribed medical professionals to fake diagnoses so that they could gain exemptions.
+Economic inequality may also materialize through compulsory military service, where those with the resources or connections to avoid conscription also avoid abuses like hazing.
+These lead many Koreans to attempt draft dodging with some using wealth and connections to gain exemptions or emigrate.
+Koreans with English language skills may apply for competitive spots to serve with American soldiers as KATUSAs in the belief they will receive better treatment under the United States Army.
+There also are cases of draft dodgers attaining exemptions by bribing medical professionals to report false diagnoses.